Tooth decay & caries: symptoms, treatments and prevention

 Can braces cause tooth decay?

 While some people could think that braces can cause tooth decay, orthodontic devices are not linked to the development of cavities.
-However, cavities tend to develop mostly in the back teeth (in the molars) and these teeth are the most difficult to reach with a toothbrush and floss, which can be even more difficult with the use of fixed orthodontics.
-With the use of removable orthodontics, such as Impress’ invisible aligners, this difficulty disappears.
-The aligners can be removed, allowing a better brushing technique.
+Cavities tend to develop mostly in the back teeth (in the molars) and these teeth are the most difficult to reach with a toothbrush and floss.

 Can you get braces or aligners if you have cavities?

-Our priority is the dental health of our patients, so if the patient has any cavities that have not been treated previously, our recommendation will always be to treat the cavities before starting treatment.
-In this way, we prevent cavities from continuing to advance during orthodontic treatment, causing more serious problems.
+Our priority is the dental health of our patients, so if the patient has any cavities that have not been treated previously, our recommendation will always be to treat the cavities before starting to use impress clear aligners.

-If you are thinking of improving your smile, get in touch with us and find out about our orthodontic treatments and pre-treatments available at your nearest Impress clinic.
-You can contact us by making an appointment through our website, by phone or WhatsApp at +44 20 3808 1072.
+If you're ready to start your teeth straightening journey and could benefit from a free orthodontic evaluation, find your nearest Impress clinic.
+You can also contact us by making an appointment through our website, by phone or WhatsApp at +44 20 3808 1072.

 Share Article